 Schedule an appointment with us if you have bleeding, sore, or swollen gums.
 The sooner we detect gum disease, the sooner we can help you restore your oral health.

 While gingivitis (gum inflammation) is reversible, we can’t say the same about periodontitis.
 Periodontitis is a serious gum infection.
 While a dentist can manage the symptoms of periodontitis through scaling and root planing, they can’t reverse the condition.

 The best way to take care of your gums is to brush your teeth twice a day and floss once a day.
-This will help keep down the amount of plaque in your mouth, which will help prevent gum disease.According to the, about 64.7 million
+This will help keep down the amount of plaque in your mouth, which will help prevent gum disease.According to the Centers for Disease Control and Prevention, about 64.7 million

 Americans have periodontitis!
 The good news is that this condition is preventable as long as you practice good oral hygiene.

 Having healthy gums will help support and hold your teeth in place so you’re less prone to losing your teeth as you age.
 If you wear dentures, having healthy gums will also help support your oral appliance so you can eat and talk with ease.